Transformers in Medical Image Analysis: A Review: Discussion

 \subsubsection{Multi-task learning}

 Building models with multiple tasks help improve their generalizability, which is highly demanded in the field of medical image analysis.
-Sui \etal \cite{sui2021cst} proposed a novel transfer learning method, \ie, CST, with a Transformer-based framework for joint colorectal cancer region detection and tumor segmentation.
+A frequently used framework is to unify classification and segmentation into one model. \cite{ azzuni2022color, MT-TransUNet}.
+For instance, Chen \etal \cite{MT-TransUNet} proposed the Multi-Task TransUNet (MT-TransUNet) to jointly learn the segmentation and classification of skin lesion.
+With Local details (\eg, skin color, texture) and long-range context (\eg, skin lesion shape, physical size) extracted by CNNs and ViTs, the method achieved SOTA performance and obtained efficiency improvements in model parameters and inference speed.
+Besides, Sui \etal \cite{sui2021cst} combined the detection with segmentation tasks, and proposed a novel transfer learning method, \ie, CST, with a Transformer-based framework for joint colorectal cancer region detection and tumor segmentation.
 For detection, the generated region proposals of the input images, as well as the position features obtained by the encoder-decoder module, were used as the input to a DETR network.
-For segmentation, the model used image patches as input, which were projected into a sequence of embeddings fed into the Transformer for mask prediction.
+For segmentation, the model used image patches as input, which were projected into a sequence of embeddings.